0x644BE25/Syrah/readme.md

 -   4  &ensp; run  `Syrah_minimal.sh /path/to/your/manifest_minimal.txt`

 That's it!
 You'll now have a read 2 FASTQ with corrected barcodes and UMIs appended to the sequence ID e.g. `seqID_beadbarcode_UMI`.
 Continue on with your pipeline as usual, ensuring that bead barcodes and UMIs are taken from the end of the sequnce ID.

+**NEED TEST DATA?** The Curio Seeker test dataset is small, formatted correctly, and available from <https://curioseekerbioinformatics.s3.us-west-1.amazonaws.com/TestDatasets/example_input_mouse_spleen_1M.tar.gz> You'll simply need a mouse genome and GTF such as [GRCm39](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.27/) for alignment (but not if you just care about `Syrah_minimal.sh`).

 ## 2. Pipeline Usage